 Phew… time to head to the station, (where our luggage was waiting with our friendly porter), we boarded the Vistadome train back to Cusco, and tried to lock the sights, sounds, smells and feelings of this magical place forever in our brains.

-I cannot stress how magical this trip was with the circus.
-There will always be the naysayers who think that the children are too young for this type of thing… blah blah… but regardless of your age, it’s hard not to appreciate farting llamas at one of the Wonders of the World…… right?
+I cannot stress how magical this trip was with my “circus”.
+There will always be the naysayers who think that the children are too young for this type of thing… blah blah… but regardless of your age, traveling to Machu Picchu with kids was awesome – it’s hard not to appreciate farting llamas at one of the Wonders of the World…… right?